2022 OFC Champions League group stage

-The 2022 OFC Champions League group stage was be played from 4 to 11 August 2022.
-A total of 8 teams has competed in the group stage to decide the four places in the knockout stage of the 2022 OFC Champions League.
+The 2022 OFC Champions League group stage was played from 4 to 11 August 2022.
+A total of 8 teams competed in the group stage to decide the four places in the knockout stage of the 2022 OFC Champions League.

 Draw

 The draw of the group stage were announced by the OFC on 30 June 2022.
 The 8 teams were drawn into two groups of four.

 Format

 The four teams in each group played each other on a round-robin basis at a centralised venue, Ngahue Reserve, Auckland.
 The winners and runners-up of each group advanced to the semi-finals of the knockout stage.

 Schedule

 Matches were played on the following dates and venues: